Texas Tech University

 1. Background

-The 77th regular session of the Texas Legislature passed House Bill 1545, which allows employees to authorize a payroll deduction for payment of a recreational sports fee for use of the Student Recreation and Aquatic Center (Texas Government Code § 659.202).
+The 77th regular session of the Texas Legislature passed House Bill 1545, which allows employees to authorize a payroll deduction for payment of a recreational sports membership for use of the Student Recreation and Aquatic Center (Texas Government Code § 659.202).

 2. General